Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Calibrated variational Bayes approximation

-Algorithm~\ref{algo-lambda} is similar to the calibration method for general Bayes credible regions proposed by \cite{syring2019calibrating}, but the proposed algorithm drastically differ the existing calibration method in that it computes variational Bayes posteriors for $B$ times while the calibration method by \cite{syring2019calibrating} runs MCMC algorithms for $B$ times.
+Algorithm~\ref{algo-lambda} is similar to the calibration method for general Bayes credible regions proposed by \cite{syring2019calibrating}, but the proposed algorithm drastically differs from the existing calibration method in that it computes variational Bayes posteriors for $B$ times while the calibration method by \cite{syring2019calibrating} runs MCMC algorithms for $B$ times.
 Thus, the proposed algorithm is computationally much faster than the existing calibration algorithm.
 Further, compared with the Gibbs sampler presented in Section~\ref{subsec:2.3}, steps 3 and 4 in Algorithm~\ref{algo-lambda} can be parallelized so that a significant reduction of computational costs can be attained with the proposed method.

 After we obtain the optimal value of $\lambda$ using Algorithm \ref{algo-lambda}, we use $q(\theta) \sim N_n(\mu^*, \lambda\Sigma^*)$ as the calibrated variational posterior distribution.
 We then construct the calibrated credible interval of $\theta_i$ ($i=1,\dots,n$) by calculating the quantile of the marginal distribution of $N_n(\mu^*, \lambda\Sigma^*)$.
-We here use residual bootstrap method \citep[e.g.][]{efron1982jackknife} to obtain bootstrap samples in Algorithm \ref{algo-lambda}.
+Here we used the residual bootstrap method \citep[e.g.][]{efron1982jackknife} to obtain bootstrap samples in Algorithm \ref{algo-lambda}.
 Since this algorithm is based on such semiparametric bootstrap sampling, robust uncertainty quantification can be expected even if the asymmetric Laplace assumption is violated.

-\begin{rem} In Algorithm \ref{algo-lambda}, we employ the residual bootstrap using 50\% quantile trend estimate as a fitted value when we estimate any quantile level.
+\begin{rem} In Algorithm \ref{algo-lambda}, we employed the residual bootstrap using 50\% quantile trend estimate as a fitted value when we estimated any quantile level.
 At first glance, it might seem like it is better to use bootstrap sampling based on residue $y-\mu_{p}$, where $\mu_p$ is $p$-th quantile trend estimate.
-However, since our aim is to re-sample from the empirical distribution of the original dataset $y$, the use of a 50\% quantile trend estimate as a fitted value in residual bootstrap is reasonable in practice.
-This is the important point of Algorithm 1. \end{rem}
+However, since our aim is to re-sample from the empirical distribution of the original dataset $y$, the use of a 50\% quantile trend estimated as a fitted value in residual bootstrap is reasonable in practice.
+This is the critical point of Algorithm 1. \end{rem}

 To show the theoretical results of Algorithm \ref{algo-lambda} is not easy as well as the algorithm by \cite{syring2019calibrating} because it needs to evaluate the approximation errors of both bootstrap and variational approximations.
-We will confirm the proposed algorithm through numerical experiments in the next section.
+We confirm the proposed algorithm through numerical experiments in the next section.